IPv21/Horsey/README.md

 # Horsey+

 The point of this project is to simulate a real world tast given to junior developers.
-We must add accessability attributes, as well as not changes in CSS, as well as clean up the code and make it as neat as possible.
+We must add accessability attributes, note changes in CSS, as well as clean up the code and make it as neat as possible.

 link https://ipv21.github.io/Horsey/

-The code is now a little cleaner, and there are image descriptions to accompany the images.
+The code now follows propers semantic structure, and there are image descriptions to accompany the images.

 I'd like to thank everyone that has been active on Slack, sharing notes and trying to get each other to the best possible outcome.